r3dxpl0it/SecRep/README.md

-# Sec-Rep Cyber Intrusion Guide Lin
+# Sec-Rep Cyber Intrusion GuideLine
 SecRep Is a Repository That Contain Useful Intrusion, Penetration and Hacking Tools  and Cheat Sheets to assist Penetration Test, Vuln Assessment, BugHunters and In General EveryOne interested in Security and Hacking.
 # Short List (Important Tools)
 - Frameworks :